-The high-level actions identified throughout this report are collated in the following table.
-Detailed implementation planning will commence once the Strategy is finalised and adopted by Council.
-The directions set by this Strategy will help to inform the Council's 2018-28 Long Term Plan and Financial Strategy, 2018-48 Infrastructure Strategy and a number of other key Council planning documents, including the review of the Waimakariri District Plan.
+The key high-level actions identified throughout this report are collated in the following table.
+The directions set by this Strategy will help to inform the Council's 2018-28 Long Term Plan and Financial Strategy, the 2018-48 Infrastructure Strategy and a number of other key Council planning documents, including the review of the Waimakariri District Plan.